hb-robo/haydenbrown.dev/content/blog/what-is-music-anyway?.md

 *MUSIC* isn't a complete recreation of the era, it's a curated assembly of contemporary traits.
 Snapback culture isn't back, nobody is hitting the spongebob in ultra slim jeans, and the cologned sheen over pop music is very much still a relic.
 Stoner purism culture naivety is still a memory.
 No, the album is a trip down memories of this era, interwoven with the drug-laden, chopped and screwed and reinterpreted in the comparative nightmare dimension that is 2025.

 ultimately, despite not complying strictly to the norms of the era, MUSIC displays an intimate understanding of what it was like to be there without pretending it can truly be recreated.

-i guess even millionaires have spent the 2020s dreaming of the past.
+taking in as a whole, the most depressed moments on MUSIC tend to be the most bleeding-edge, and ultimately they dominate the sonic tendency. but the brightest and most carefree moments on the project sound the most nostalgic. i guess even millionaires have spent the 2020s dreaming of the past.